aerospike/aerospike-client-python/doc/scan.rst

         The time-to-live (expiration) of the record in seconds.
 Note that ttl is only used on background scan writes.

+        If this is set to :data:`aerospike.TTL_CLIENT_DEFAULT`, the scan will use the client's default write policy ttl.

         See :ref:`TTL_CONSTANTS` for special values that can be set in the record ttl.

         Default: ``0`` (no limit)